'Baby Driver' star, director talk about the perfect heist car

 Elgort, known for his turns in "The Fault in Our Stars" and the Divergent series, is the youthful protagonist who listens to music from iPods he's stolen to drown out his tinnitus.
 He's backed by an all-star cast that includes Kevin Spacey, Jon Hamm, Jamie Foxx and Lily James.

-Wright and Elgort talked about why a bright red Subaru WRX is a star of the film, the technique for drifting (don't try this at home) and why they were OK calling out Barbra Streisand.
+Wright and Elgort talked about why a bright red Subaru WRX is a star of the film, what the best technique is for drifting (don't try this at home) and why they were OK calling out Barbra Streisand.
 Here's an edited transcript of our conversation.

 Wright: 22 years ago, when I first heard the first track that's in "Baby Driver" is when I had the idea for it.
 Why did it take 22 years to make a movie?
 Well, I couldn't say "Hollywood, I'm 21 years old.
 I've never directed a major feature film, but I want you to give me millions to make a car chase movie."